Busted! 12 Myths about Corruption

 "A company director can receive personal benefits at work to subsidise his business expenditures"

 A company director is also an agent of the company.
-Without the approval of the board of directors, a director may commit an offence if he/she accepts any advantage as an inducement to or a reward for abusing entrusted power.
+Without the approval of the board of directors, a director may commit an offence if he accepts any advantage as an inducement to or a reward for abusing entrusted power.

 A director should act as a role model and comply with the company’s policies on acceptance of advantages.